 adalimumab is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For adalimumab, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to adalimumab or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of adalimumab injection for the treatment of juvenile idiopathic arthritis in children 4 to 17 years of age.
-However, safety and efficacy have not been established in children younger than 4 years of age for juvenile idiopathic arthritis, and safety and efficacy have not been established for other uses in children.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of adalimumab injection for the treatment of juvenile idiopathic arthritis in children 2 to 17 years of age.
+However, safety and efficacy have not been established in children younger than 2 years of age for juvenile idiopathic arthritis, in children younger than 6 years of age for Crohn's disease, and safety and efficacy have not been established for other uses in children.